Our policy and principles

 Gender diversity at Xero

-At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have a good balance of females across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
+At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have good female representation across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
 We know this drives better business outcomes not only for Xero but for our small business partners and customers.

-The following stats show the gender composition of the Xero board, leadership team, and employees as at 1 January 2020:
+The following stats show the representation of women on the Xero board, leadership team and across all employees as at 31 March 2020:

-As part of Xero’s continuing commitment to gender equality, we are proud to announce our inclusion in the 2020 Bloomberg Gender-Equality Index.
-We are committed to fostering a more inclusive and equitable workplace.
-Read more.
+We are proud to be included in the 2020 Bloomberg Gender-Equality Index, which recognises our commitment to gender equality and fostering a more inclusive and equitable workplace.